Anu123FE/movie_api/README.md

 - It was particularly difficult loading the database (collections) in MongoDB, but once that was done, it was easy to keep the database structured, organised and uniform
 - I faced a lot of issues due to bugs while trying to publish the app on Heroku, especially due to a clash between the version I was using.
 I learnt that it is extremely important to use the latest version of Heroku so that it works without a glitch.
 - Also, the version of the nodejs being used affects heroku.
+- I had missed setting CORS in Express to allow for all origins which initially caused me to run into some issues, but I resolved this once I realised the basis of the error.

 # Screenshots Included: